denineguy/MD-encyclopedia-entries/dir/dir.md

 ## Example 1 - Basic

 A `dir` attribute can be added to the html tag to set the base text direction for the document or page.
 Each subsequent block element will inherit the text direction of the parent element.
 In this example you will notice that RTL languages are read from right to left and are displayed that way.
 So the words for the Hebrew language are flipped and read RTL.
 When an LTR word or phrase is encountered, the arrangement is switch and read left-to-right, before returning to read right-to-left afterwards.
 The exclamation point is considered an RTL character and is thus should come last and aligned to the left.
 The text direction can also be set on individual block element if the direction of the element needs to be different than the rest of the document.
 You will see "My text directions is LTR!" has *left-to-right* directionality.

+HTML:
 ```
 <!DOCTYPE html>
 <html dir="rtl" lang="en">